kubernetes-sigs/gateway-api/geps/gep-1713/index.md

     sectionName: foo
 ```

-For instance, the following `HTTPRoute` attempts to attach to a listener defined in the parent `Gateway` using the sectionName `foo`, which also exists on a `ListenerSet`.
+For instance, the following `HTTPRoute` attempts to attach to a listener defined in the parent `Gateway` using the sectionName `foo`, which exists on a `ListenerSet` but not on a `Gateway`.
 This is not valid and the route's status `Accepted` condition should be set to `False`

 ```yaml